currentsauce/currentsauce.github.io/about.markdown

 Why Current Sauce?
 I love a good pun!
 It's a play on words between an electrical current source, and fruity currant sauce.
 Truthfully, this is the best that I could come up with! :')

+I launched this website in August 2020 amidst the COVID-19 pandemic, what a time to be creative!